tarampampam/mustpl/README.md

 <details>
   <summary>🔍 Which platforms are supported?</summary>

-Following platforms for this image are available:
+The following platforms for this image are available:

 ```shell
 $ docker run --rm mplatform/mquery ghcr.io/tarampampam/mustpl:latest